-Note to applicants: The most important thing to understand about our admissions process is that the writing samples, personal statements, and MCW coversheets are read first.
+Note to applicants: The most important thing to understand about our admissions process is that the writing samples and personal statements are read first.
 Semi-finalists are chosen on that basis alone, and we then check their references, GRE scores, and transcripts.
 All materials are due by the Dec 15th deadline, but if a letter or transcript is missing despite your best efforts, you will be contacted should you become a semi-finalist.

 Is there more than one creative writing program at UT?

 Yes, and we encourage you to consider applying concurrently to our affiliated departments’ programs.
 While our program is unique in its interdisciplinary approach, all graduate creative writing students at UT Austin have access to the same workshops and courses, including those taught by our distinguished visiting faculty.